bormaxi8080/osint-timeline/DRAFT.md

 **Software Development & APIs:**

 Vector is a high-performance, end-to-end (agent & aggregator) observability data pipeline that puts you in control of your observability data: https://github.com/vectordotdev/vector

+GoFreeDB is a Golang library that provides common and simple database abstractions on top of Google Sheets: https://github.com/FreeLeh/GoFreeDB

 Apache Sharding Sphere.
 Empowering Data Intelligence with Distributed SQL for Sharding, Scalability, and Security Across All Databases: https://github.com/apache/shardingsphere